-- Revitalisation of our town centres.
-Leveraging off the heritage for Marton. - Environmentally sensitive and sustainable business growth. - Enhancing economic wellbeing for all. - Co-work spaces. - Building on becoming the major food basket for New Zealand, continually expanding our horticultural activities. - Building business networks, including supporting our primary industries. - Increasing innovation and adopting new technology. - Value add to our primary products. - Continuing to build collaborative relationships and partnerships (e.g. MBIE, Central Government, Waka Kotahi, iwi). - Diversification of the economy. - Support / facilitate initiatives and events that attract visitors. - Invest in infrastructure that attracts visitors (e.g. Gorges to See). - Fit-for-purpose district plan.
+- Revitalisation of our town centres. - Environmentally sensitive and sustainable business growth. - Enhancing economic wellbeing for all. - Co-work spaces. - Building on becoming a major food basket for New Zealand, continually expanding our horticultural activities. - Building business networks, including supporting our primary industries. - Increasing innovation and adopting new technology. - Value add to our primary products. - Continuing to build collaborative relationships and partnerships (e.g. MBIE, Central Government, Waka Kotahi, iwi). - Diversification of the economy. - Support / facilitate initiatives and events that attract visitors. - Invest in infrastructure that attracts visitors (e.g. Gorges to See). - Fit-for-purpose district plan. - Promoting and celebrating our District's rich history.